rockman84/public-resources/docs/code_test.md

     }
 ]

-function getyourbirthdate(date: object, month: string) : string {
+function getyourbirthdateItems(date: object, month: string) : string {
     // your code here
     // output expected to get you birthdate in string here }